 The JBL Quantum 800 have an unremarkable battery performance.
 They're advertised as having 14 hours of continuous playtime, but that's with the RGB lighting and ANC off.
 If you have both features on, they last about eight hours, which is quite a bit lower.
 They also fully charge in just over an hour and a half.

 These headphones use JBL Quantum Engine as their companion software.
 It gives you access to a graphic EQ plus presets, and you can even adjust the mic level, which is nice.
 However, this software can only be used once you turn the headphones' Bluetooth off.

-These headphones have alright Bluetooth connectivity.
-They can't pair with multiple devices at once and they don't have NFC pairing, which is a little disappointing.
-That being said, their latency on PC and Android is fairly low when streaming YouTube videos while their iOS latency is slightly higher.
+These headphones have great Bluetooth connectivity.
+While they don't have NFC pairing, you can connect them to one Bluetooth device like your smartphone and another device, like a PlayStation console or your PC, via their wireless dongle, at the same time to receive both audio outputs simultaneously.
+That said, their latency on PC and Android is fairly low when streaming YouTube videos, while their iOS latency is slightly higher.
 However, some apps and devices tend to compensate for latency differently, so your mileage may vary in real-world usage.

 The JBL Quantum 800 also support a non-Bluetooth wireless connection via their USB dongle.
 Their latency is a bit higher than many other gaming headphones, but you likely won't notice too much lag.